A look at the October 1995 issue of British C64 magazine, Commodore Format.

 The last ever cassette was billed as some “truly worthy software”.
-Escape From Arth and Treasure Isle were actually part of last month’s Supportware pack which you can read about here.
+Escape From Arth and Treasure Isle were actually part of last month’s Supportware pack.
 The idea was if you liked the games, you sent author Jon Wells a donation as a way of thanks.
 Having already paid for the mag most readers felt they’d already stumped up some cash and didn’t bother, though.
 Unfortunate to say the least.
-The games are good – read about both of them here.

 - Commodore Format 61 is dated October 1995.
 It first appeared on Tuesday September 5th.